phonegap/phonegap-docs/docs/3-references/stockpile-app/8-favorites-api.html.md

 		/* global store localStorage */

-3. Add an `updateFavoritesById()` function to take the array of `favorites` and store them as an object keyed by their id (resulting in the `favoritesById` being indexed by id):
+3. Add a local function called `updateFavoritesById()` to take the array of `favorites` and store them as an object keyed by their id (resulting in the `favoritesById` being indexed by id):

 		function updateFavoritesById () {
 		  store.favoritesById = store.favorites.reduce((a, b) => {